 Protecting Yourself in a Small Trucking Company Job

 If you want to work for a small trucking company, it is vital to do your homework.
 Research each trucking company you are considering to ensure that it is legitimate and financially healthy.
 Set your boundaries early and stick to them rather than taking on more work than you can handle.
-Learning to stay healthy rather than making yourself sick or depressed is very crucial to your success as a truck driver.
+Learning to stay healthy rather than making yourself sick with worry or depression over events beyond your control is very crucial to your success as a truck driver.

-While the decision of which carrier to choose is highly personal, here is a brief review of a few outstanding small trucking companies hiring drivers n the United States:
+While the decision of which carrier to choose is highly personal, here is a brief review of a few outstanding small trucking companies hiring drivers in the United States:

 Ready to Get Started?